nora-codes/CS50-PSET10/README.md

 ### requirements.html

-Displays the same list in plain text as previously used in the 'top tip' sections of the 'getting started' page, showing password requirements that are typically required on website accounts.
+Displays the same list in plain text as previously used in the 'top tip' sections of the **getting_started.html** page, showing password requirements that are typically required on website accounts.

 ### key.html